shuber2/vimconf/README.md

 pip3 install neovim
 ````

+Note that vim-tiny in Debian does not support python3, but vim-nox, vim-gtk3 or
+neovim does.
+You also want to make sure that you have curl and git installed.

 ### Clone & install

 If you already have a vim configuration in place then you may first move your